Go to FAQ

 This is the first of two steps in obtaining an immigrant visa.
 The second step is the actual application for the visa, which is described in the next page.

 How to file an I-130 petition:

-For more information, please visit USCIS News or USCIS website.
+For more information, visit USCIS, USCIS News or USCIS website.

 Note: USCIS does not authorize the Department of State to accept a local filing abroad if the petitioner has already filed a Form I-130 domestically for the same beneficiary.
 If exigent circumstances exist, the petitioner should request expedited processing for the electronic or domestically-filed petition.

 Physical Presence Requirement: The petitioner and the beneficiary are physically present in our consular district when filing an I-130 petition in Japan.
 The beneficiary is able to remain in the country for the time it normally takes to process the visa.